 Types of Constraints

-Under the theory of constraints, a bottleneck (or constraint) is something that limits the amount of output that an entity can produce.
+A constraint limits the output that an entity can produce.
 Thus, a machine that is only able to produce a certain amount of a crucial part will limit sales of the final products that incorporate that part.
 When viewing such constraints, the key issue is whether an expansion of the constraint could result in more sales.
 If so, proper management of the constraint can lead to more profits.

 Given the importance of the constraint concept, it is of great importance to understand the types of constraints to which a business may be subjected.
 Consider the following: